Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Function is never called.
+A function is never called.

 ## unused_modifier_arg

 Default severity: `warning`

-Modifier argument is never used.
+A modifier argument is never used.

 ```
 function foo() local(unused) ( 0 );